The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

 The multiplication table of the $J$-ring can also be found in \cite[Section 4]{ducloux2006731}.
 The coefficients $\gamma_{x,y,z}$ are either $0$ or $1$.
-Denote by $s_k$ the unique word of length $k$ starting in $s$ and by $t_l$ the unique word of length $l$ starting with $t$ for $k,l<n$.
-The multiplication in the $J$-ring is then: We can read off directly that the neutral element is $j_s+j_t$.
-In type $I_2(5)$ this gives for example:
+We denote by $s_k$ the unique word of length $k$ starting in $s$ and by $t_l$ the unique word of length $l$ starting with $t$ for $k,l<p$.
+The multiplication in the $J$-ring is then:

-\begin{remark}[Verlinde fusion rings] The structure of the multiplication is similar to the Clebsch--Gordan rule for the monoidal products of $\mathrm{U}(\mathfrak{sl}_2)$ representations.
-We see this explicitly for an $H$-cell.